loopbackio/loopback.io/pages/en/lb2/Model-definition-JSON-file.md

       <td>forceId</td>
       <td>Boolean</td>
       <td>
-        The default value is set to true whenever a model uses an auto-generated ID.
+        The default value is set to false.
 If it is set to true it prevents users from setting the auto-id value manually.
       </td>
     </tr>
     <tr>